 For Tate, the honor was unexpected because of her efforts to focus on her game and not get caught up in receiving accolades.
 She was also recently named the CCIW Student Athlete of the Week for the second time in her collegiate career.

-“I was just excited to hear about [the preseason award] and I’m excited about it, but there’s also a lot of work to be done,” said Tate when describing the moment she found out about the award.
+“I was just excited to hear about and I’m excited about it, but there’s also a lot of work to be done,” said Tate when describing the moment she found out about the award.
 For Head Women’s Basketball Coach Kent Madsen, the honor did not come as a complete surprise because of Tate’s performance last year.

 “Annie’s an outstanding player who has taken on more leadership responsibility and we look forward to seeing how she continues to mature as a basketball player,” Madsen said.